pylint-dev/pylint/doc/user_guide/message-control.rst

             print(self.bla)
             if self.blop:
                 # pylint: enable=no-member
-                # disable all no-members for this block
+                # enable all no-members for this block
                 print(self.blip)
             else:
                 # This is affected by the scope disable